cbschuld/chrisschuld.com-legacy/_posts/2019-02-23-programming-a-dsc-alarm-1832.md

 ### Partitioning the zones beyond eight

 Partitioning was the one step in the process that was initially confusing for me.
 You have to partition the zones above eight be in the same partition as the other zones.
-I have 24 zones on my system provided by the 8 default zones on the PC1832 and the 16 addiitonal zones from the two additional [PC5108 expanders](https://amzn.to/2Eqv9s3).
+I have 24 zones on my system provided by the 8 default zones on the PC1832 and the 16 additional zones from the two additional [PC5108 expanders](https://amzn.to/2Eqv9s3).

 Zones 9-24 need to be told to be in partition 1.